 The Internal Revenue Service is one of the most intimidating organizations on the planet, especially when it claims you owe it money.
-However, you can take solace in knowing that you have options to dispute IRS debt.
+However, you can take solace in knowing that you have options to dispute IRS back taxes.
 With this guide, you’ll learn how to battle the IRS in cases where you’re falsely accused of owing back taxes.
 Let’s get to work.

 When you open the letter, carefully read through every aspect and take note of which type of letter you receive.
 The CP notice number on the top-right or bottom-right corner of the page identifies which type of letter you have in your possession.
 Here are some common CP notice types:

 Hopefully, you never get to the CP-1058 form, but if you do, make sure to respond promptly to avoid paying an unjust bill.

 If you received a letter and are trying to dispute IRS back taxes, the first step is to contact the IRS directly.
 This is important for two reasons:

 The IRS has plenty of contact numbers depending on your situation, but individuals should call 1-800-829-1040 to resolve any issues they may have.

 To dispute IRS back tax collections, the IRS generally recommends that you contact a tax professional instead of handling the case on your own.
 However, contacting the Taxpayer Advocate Service or a Local Taxpayer Clinic is another option.
 Both of these organizations can help you settle IRS disputes.
 The Taxpayer Advocate Service is a division within the IRS that ensures that you’re treated fairly during a tax dispute, while a Local Taxpayer Clinic makes sure that you’re represented if you don’t have the financial resources to dispute the IRS.

 The Taxpayer Bill of Rights is the most powerful document you can read when you’re trying to dispute IRS back taxes.
 It outlines 10 rights that you have as a taxpayer, which are highly beneficial: